-Prior to the XMM-Newton observations of NGC1961 and NGC6753, the data available for studying the extended X-ray coronae of spiral galaxies was very scarce for the following four reasons.
-First, most studied spiral galaxies have stellar masses of $M{\star} \leq 3 \times 10^{11} M{\odot}$, implying rather faint X-ray coronae beyond their optical extent (Section 5.2).
-Therefore, the predicted X-ray coronae are not detected: only upper limits are obtained, which means that the gaseous emission cannot be char-
+Prior to the XMM-Newton observations of NGC1961 and NGC6753, the data available for studying the extended X-ray coronae of spiral galaxies was very scarce for the following three reasons.
+First, most studied spiral galaxies have stellar masses of $\dot{M{\star}} \lesssim 3 \times 10^{11} \ M{\odot}$, implying rather faint X-ray coronae beyond their optical extent (Section 5.2).
+Therefore, the predicted faint X-ray coronae could not be detected: only upper limits are obtained, which means that the gaseous emission cannot be characterized.
+Examples for such spiral galaxies are those studied by Benson et al. (2000) based on ROSAT PSPC data, or the galaxies investigated by Rasmussen et al. (2009) based on Chandra observations.
+Second, most galaxies with detected X-ray coronae are not normal spiral galaxies, but they are either starburst/post starburst systems, active galactic nuclei (AGN), or spirals whose cold interstellar media have been heated and sometimes stripped by the interaction with the intracluster gas.
+Therefore, the starburst galaxies, including the famous M82 and NGC253, studied by Strickland et al. (2004a), or the galaxies located in rich cluster environment in the Sun et al. (2007) sample cannot be used to probe structure formation models.
+Third, the extra-planar X-ray emission detected in a number of normal, edge-on spiral galaxies is not extended to large radii but lies close to the disk (e.g. Wang 2005).
+The extraplanar X-ray emission in these spirals is not likely

-FIG. 1.- Left: 0.3 - 2 keV band raw XMM-Newton image of a 5' × 5' region (81 × 81 kpc) around NGC1961.
+FIG. 1.- Left: 0.3-2 keV band raw XMM-Newton image of a $10' \times 10'$ region (162×162 kpc) around NGC1961.
 The net exposure time of the galaxy after flare filtering is 31.0, 34.1, and 21.3 ks for MOS1, MOS2, and PN, respectively.
 The bright X-ray sources beyond the optical radius are cosmic X-ray background sources.
 Right: DSS R-band image of the same region.
 The somewhat disturbed morphology may be the result of a recent minor merger (Combes et al. 2009).